 Introduction to Primary Memory

 The primary memory of a computer can be categorized into three major types. viz., a.
 Main memory that holds instructions and data of the current program, b.
-Cache memory that enhances the performance of CPU by holding a copy of instructions/data stored in the main memory to save unwanted retrieval, c.
-Register memory that holds information required by arithmetic and logical unit of CPU to execute the instructions.
+Cache memory enhances the performance of the CPU by holding a copy of instructions/data stored in the main memory to save unwanted retrieval, c.
+Register memory that holds information required by arithmetic and logical unit of the CPU to execute the instructions.

-While Cache memory and Register memory are embedded as part of the CPU, the main memory is an independent unit in a computer connected to CPU by a data bus and memory bus.
+While Cache memory and Register memory are embedded as part of the CPU, the main memory is an independent unit in a computer connected to the CPU by a data bus and memory bus.
 In this article, let’s analyze various types and subtypes of Primary memory in detail.

 What is Primary Memory?

-Due to the main memory size limitation and multi-user environment, operating system loads only the relevant page of the program and its data from secondary storage and keeps refreshing the main memory.
+Due to the main memory size limitation and multi-user environment, the operating system loads only the relevant page of the program and its data from secondary storage and keeps refreshing the main memory.
 The memory management aspect of the Operating system deals with moving the relevant pages of various programs into the available main memory and keeps refreshing as per the requirement.

 Different Types of Primary Memory

 The Main memory size is the largest compared to Cache Memory and Register memory, but the cost is the lowest among them.
 Main memory can be divided into two main types, viz., Random Access Memory (RAM), and Read-only Memory (ROM), and each of these is divided into further sub-types.